Projects We Support

-Komodo have a long history of supporting charities and social projects that have crossed the path found Mark Bloom (aka Joe Komodo) over the years.
+Komodo has a long history of supporting charities and social projects that have crossed the path founder Mark Bloom (aka Joe Komodo) over the years.
 Raising both awareness and funds which enable these organisations to continue their important work.

 Some projects have seen Komodo's support and involvement for many years now.
 Others are relatively new or were shorter term projects and we hope to make our contributions sustainable.

 A heart felt thankyou goes out to each and every one of you that has helped us support these projects through buying Komodo or giving directly to the charities that we support.